 Most Final Four Appearances by a Player

-The NCAA did not allow freshman to play varsity basketball until the 1972-73 season so Kareem Abdul-Jabbar, Bill Walton, and a cadre of other Bruin players missed the opportunity to play in four consecutive Final Fours during UCLA’s epic run.
+The NCAA did not allow freshmen to play varsity basketball until the 1972-73 season so Kareem Abdul-Jabbar, Bill Walton, and a cadre of other Bruin players missed the opportunity to play in four consecutive Final Fours during UCLA's epic run.
 In fact, the only player from that era who did was center Ralph Drollinger, who accomplished the feat when UCLA made the Final Four in 1976, the year after John Wooden retired.
 The player who made the most of the NCAA allowing freshmen to play was Duke center Christian Laettner, who started for the Blue Devils in four straight Final Fours and won two national championships.
 Laettner played in 23 out of 24 possible NCAA Tournament games during his career and won 21 of them.
 Both are records.

 Lowest-Seeded Teams to Make Final Four

 The lowest seed to make a Final Four is a No. 11 and five teams have done it: LSU in 1986, George Mason in 2006, VCU in 2011, Loyola Chicago in 2018, and UCLA this year.
 However, a No. 11 has never advanced to the championship game.
 UCLA will get its chance on Saturday, against the No. 1 overall seed, undefeated Gonzaga.